Distinguished Service Award

 The award is presented during the chamber’s Annual Membership Banquet and is the highlight of the evening’s events.

 On occasion, an individual leaves this life too soon, and the chamber feels compelled to recognize that individual after the are gone.
 In these instances, a Posthumous Distinguished Service Award is presented to the family of that individual.
+You can check out a full list of our Posthumous Distinguished Service Award recipients on its tab under Community Service.

 Special Distinguished Service Awards are also bestowed for special achievements.